osgi/osgi.enroute.site/_about/100-Why-OSGi.md

 ## Further reading

-The primary focus of the enRoute project is to get you writing code, not reading articles, but there's lots of information about Modularity and OSGi technology available if you want to learn more: see [OSGi Benefits](https://www.osgi.org/developer/benefits-of-using-osgi/).
+The primary focus of the enRoute project is to get you writing code, not reading articles, but there's lots of information about Modularity and OSGi technology available if you want to learn more then [What is OSGi?](https://www.osgi.org/what-is-osgi/) and [Why is Modularity so Important?](https://www.osgi.org/modularity/) are good places to start.